Fourth Reich (New Zealand gang)

 The Fourth Reich was a racist skinhead prison gang formed in Paparua Prison (officially known as Christchurch Prison) in Christchurch in the early 1990s that terrorised communities in Nelson and on the West Coast of the South Island, New Zealand.
-Largely a stand-over prison gang, the Fourth Reich garnered a reputation for extreme violence, several members having been handed down life sentences.
 There is little evidence to suggest that the Fourth Reich still exists either in the prison system, or in New Zealand society.

 History

 The North Island of New Zealand is more ethnically diverse, while the South Island tends to have greater concentrations of Pākehā (New Zealander of European descent) communities.
 In virtue of this demographic feature, most racist skinhead gangs have tended to be active on the South Island.
 The Fourth Reich was no exception in this respect, having been formed in the Paparua prison in Christchurch.
 The gang terrorised communities in Nelson and the West Coast of the South Island.

 The issue of when the gang was formed is both vague and contentious.
 Most sources assert that the group was formed in the early 1990s.
-Newbold, Emeritus Professor at the University of Canterbury, asserts that the group formed in 1992, while Lynch asserts that the group was co-founded in 1994 by Malcolm George Chaston.
+Greg Newbold, Emeritus Professor at the University of Canterbury, asserts that the group formed in 1992, while Lynch asserts that the group was co-founded in 1994 by Malcolm George Chaston.

 According to researchers, the release of Romper Stomper in 1992 was a shot in the arm for skinhead gangs and white supremacist ideology.
 During the late 1990s and early 2000s, the Fourth Reich terrorised communities on the West Coast and in Nelson on the South Island.
 Practitioners throughout the New Zealand national security sector perceived that the Fourth Reich presented a credible terrorist threat to the country during the early 2000s.
 Between 1996 and 2011, members of the Fourth Reich were charged, tried and sentenced with some of the most lengthy prison sentences in the history of modern New Zealand for crimes of shocking violence, predominantly with racist and bigoted dimensions.

 There is little evidence to suggest that the Fourth Reich still exists either in the prison system or in New Zealand society.